NSLS-II/docs/source/fresh-installation.rst

 where ``collection-2018-2.1`` and ``analysis-2018-2.1`` are the names of conda metapackages and the names of the environments (under ``/opt/conda_envs``) where these metapackages are installed.

 .. note::

-    FYI: The structure of the enviroment name version numbering is:
+   The structure of the enviroment name version numbering is ``year-cycle.micro``.
+For example, in the second beam operating cycle of 2018, version ``2018-2.0`` was released, followed by ``2018-2.1`` with some bug-fixes.
-        'year'-'version'-'mini version'
-    For example 2018-2.1 is version 2, mini-version 1 in 2018.

 Install Scripts
 +++++++++++++++